What are DApps?

-EOS blockchain or EOS.IO is a blockchain protocol which is powered by its native cryptocurrency EOS.
-The protocol emulates almost every attribute of a real computer including CPUs, GPUs, local memories like RAM, and hard disk storages with computing resources that are distributed equally among EOS cryptocurrency possessors.
+EOS blockchain or EOS.IO is a blockchain protocol that is powered by its native cryptocurrency EOS.
+The protocol emulates almost every attribute of a real computer including CPUs, GPUs, local memories like RAM, and hard disk storage with computing resources that are distributed equally among EOS cryptocurrency possessors.
 Operating as a smart contract platform, EOS.IO is a decentralized operating system that aims at the deployment of industry-scale decentralized applications through a decentralized autonomous corporation model.
 In simple words, with its infrastructure, EOS.IO aims at eliminating transaction fees and having the ability to conduct millions of transactions per second.

 Features of EOS.IO

 With scalability being one of the most brutal issues that today’s blockchains are exposed to, it is high time for a technology to evolve and remove this fallacy.
 As an aid to the whole scalability issue, EOS.IO claims that with the distributed proof-of-stake (DPOS) consensus mechanism, it can compute millions of transactions in a second, unlike conventional blockchain protocols which could manage a mere 3 or 4 transactions per second.

 EOS.IO allows well-defined levels of permission by inundating features including web toolkits for interface development, self-describing interfaces, self-describing database schemas, and a declarative permission scheme.

 EOS.IO entertains the maintenance of governance by establishing jurisdiction and choice of law, along with manually accepted rules.
 Every single transaction in EOS is bound to contain the hash code of the constitution on its signature, making security a mandate for each transaction.